CEM4133 - Leadership of Christian Educational Ministries

 - Implement key principles and practices in leading an educational ministry to fulfill its purpose in a local church.

 - Develop an organization that will facilitate effective educational ministry in the local church and in cooperative denominational programs of education.

-- Ability to provide oversight of a congregation using management skills, including leadership, conflict resolution, and administration.
-(CP5)
+- Ability to oversee ministry using management skills including servant leadership, conflict resolution, administration, and team building.
+(CP2)

 - Ability to cultivate, cast and strategically implement vision.
 (CP3)

 - Ability to lead congregations in the biblical stewardship of life resources.
 (CP4)

 - Ability to reason logically for discernment, assessment, and problem solving.
 (CP5)